xapian/xapian-docsprint/overview.rst

 .. _PHP: https://php.net/
 .. _Ruby: https://www.ruby-lang.org/

-This guide documents Xapian 1.4 (except where a different version is explicitly mentioned) so you'll find it easier to follow if you use a version from the 1.4 release series.
+This guide documents Xapian 1.4.x and 2.x (except where a different version is explicitly mentioned) so you'll find it easier to follow if you use a version from either the 1.4 or 2 release series.
 So let's get that onto your system.

 Installation on Debian or Ubuntu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~